iq-motion-control/iq-module-communication-doc/docs/control_center_docs/speed_module_getting_started.rst

   For more on the *Direction* parameter and throttle mapping, see :ref:`throttle_direction`
 * **FC 2D/3D Mode**: This parameter is available through the General tab, and defines how ESC commands will be mapped to a throttle.
 To learn more see :ref:`throttle_mapping`
-* **Communication**: This parameter is available through the General tab, and defines the communication protocol expected by your module as sent by the flight controller.
+* **Communication**: This parameter is available through the General tab, and defines the communication protocol expected by your module as sent by the flight controller when using :ref:`hobby protocols <hobby_protocol>`.
 This parameter can be Standard PWM, OneShot protocols, MultiShot, or DShot protocols.
 Please note that if you are controlling your module with :ref:`DroneCAN <dronecan_protocol>` or :ref:`IQUART <uart_messaging>`, this parameter **does not** apply.
 To learn more see :ref:`throttle_sources`
 * **Max Velocity and Max Volts**: These parameters are available through the Tuning tab, and pair directly with the Mode parameter.
 This means that when your mode is set to velocity, your module will only ever map a throttle command as bounded by ± *Max Velocity*.
 When your mode is set to voltage, your module will only ever map a throttle as bounded by ± *Max Volts*.
 To learn more see :ref:`throttle_maximums`

-The following set of configurations covered here are those that **can optionally** be configured in order to further customize your flight controller integration.

-* **Arming regions**: This parameter is available through the Tuning tab, and defines the throttle percentages to be treated as arming throttles.
-  To learn more see :ref:`throttle_regions`
-* **Disarming regions**: This parameter is available through the Tuning tab, and defines the throttle percentages to be treated as disarming throttles.
-  To learn more see :ref:`throttle_regions`
-* **Number of throttles for arming**: This parameter is available through the Tuning tab, and defines the number of consecutively received throttle commands that lie within the Arming region.
-To learn more see :ref:`arming_consecutive_throttles`

 *******************************************************************************************
 Example Module Flight Controller Configuration and ESC Testing with the Control Center